ElectionDataAnalysis/electiondata/docs/Sample_Session.md

 password=
 ```

 You may wish to check that the database credentials will work on your system (e.g., via the command `psql -h localhost -p 5432 -U postgres postgres` or `mysql -h localhost -u root -p mysql`).
 If this command fails, or if it prompts you for a password, you will need to find the correct connection parameters specific to your database instance.
-(Note that the `dbname` parameter is arbitrary, and determines only the name of the postgresql database created to store the election data.)
+(Note that the `dbname` parameter is arbitrary, and determines only the name of the postgresql database created to store the election data.
+Warning: if the database already exists, it will be overwritten.)

 ### Contents of `GA_detail_20201120_1237.xml`
 Copy the file of the same name in the repository: [000_template.mungerGA_detail_20201120_1237.xml](../tests/000_data_for_pytest/2020-General/Georgia/GA_detail_20201120_1237.xml)